autonity/docs.autonity.org/concepts/validator/index.md

 - Vote in consensus rounds, exchanging consensus messages with committee members as the consensus protocol executes.
 - Maintain system state by committing new blocks to state as a consensus round completes.
 - Propagate new blocks to the network at the end of a consensus round, sending the full block if round leader otherwise sending a new block announcement.
-- Provide bonded stake to the Proof of Stake consensus mechanism, providing locked stake for network security economics.
+- Provide bonded stake to the Proof of Stake consensus mechanism, providing bonded stake for network security economics.
 - Participate in the accountability and fault detection protocol, detecting and submitting accountability events committed by other committee members.
 See concept [accountability and fault detection protocol](/concepts/accountability/).
 - Participate in the oracle protocol, inputting raw price data and voting for aggregated median price data for currency pairs provided by the Autonity network during oracle [voting rounds](/glossary/#voting-round).
 See concept [oracle network](/concepts/oracle-network/).